Parmesan Crusted Crushed Turnip Recipe

 - Gather and prep all the ingredients.

-- Peel the turnips and boil as you would potatoes.
-Boil the turnips until you can easily pierce them with a paring knife and they’ll hold together nicely.
-You can also do them in your Instant Pot but you’ll have less control over the doneness (See instructions below.)
+- You can also do them in an Instant Pot, but you’ll have less control over the doneness (See instructions below.)

-- Drain well, then place on a clean kitchen towel or several layers of paper towels.
+- Place the turnips on a clean kitchen towel or double layer of paper towels.

 I’ve been itching to use the chives from my herb garden so I sprinkled them over the crusty turnips.
 Crumbled bacon over these Parmesan Crusted Crushed (Smashed) Turnips would also be delicious!